-Wild video out of Long Island, N.Y., shows the dramatic moment two law abiding citizens stopped their cars on the Southern State Parkway and assisted a bloodied state trooper with the restraint and arrest of the man he had pulled over.
+A wild video from Hempstead, Long Island, in New York, shows the dramatic moment when two law abiding citizens stopped their cars on the Southern State Parkway and assisted a bloodied New York state trooper with the restraint and arrest of the man he had pulled over at a traffic stop.

-According to witnesses of the incident who spoke with ABC 7 News, the trooper pulled over 29-year-old Kyheem Kelly and ended up getting dragged across three lanes until he hit the median on Wednesday.
+According to witnesses of the incident who spoke with ABC 7 News, the state trooper pulled over 29-year-old Kyheem Kelly and ended up getting dragged across three lanes until he hit the center median.
+The trooper was reportedly hanging from Kelly’s Honda Accord’s window.

 “A couple Good Samaritans hopped out of their vehicles, when the officer got the guy, the suspect, out of the car, and as he tried to get him restrained, two Good Samaritans came out of their car and held the guy down,” he said.
 “It was like a movie.
 It was right in front of your face, and you don’t even believe it’s happening.”